In this 8 weeks group coaching program for Women to heal from their past wounds and become the best version of themselves.

 Psychiatrist and Empowerment Coach

-I am a practicing psychiatrist in the state of New Jersey for last 23 years and a Certified Empowerment Coach.
-I have my own virtual practice in the state of New Jersey, and also run a podcast along with a social media campaign in Kashmiri, called Zehen, through which I raise mental health awareness in the conflict-ridden area of Kashmir, India, where I was born and raised.
+I am a board certified psychiatrist in the state of New Jersey for last 23 years and a Certified Empowerment Coach.
+I own a virtual Telepsychiatry practice called Zehen Global LLC, in the state of New Jersey, and also run a social media campaign in Kashmiri, India called Zehen, through which I raise mental health awareness in the conflict-ridden area of Kashmir, India, where I was born and raised.
+I coach women in workforce and empower them into being the best version of themselves at a global level.

-I completed my medical schooling from Government Medical College of Kashmir, India, and my residency at Saint Elizabeth’s medical center, affiliated with the Tufts University School of Medicine in Boston, MA.
+I completed my residency at Saint Elizabeth’s medical center, affiliated with the Tufts University School of Medicine in Boston, MA.

 Dr. Najmun Riyaz, MD – My Story